playpauseandstop/bootstrapper/README.rst

 0.4 (not released yet)
 ----------------------

-+ Exit from bootstrap process if given config file doesn't exist
++ Exit from bootstrap script if given config file doesn't exist
 + Do not run post-bootstrap hook if environment creation or requirements installation ended with error